 Computer suites, science laboratories, a music room and an art room all support specialist lessons throughout the school, which also boasts a wide range of sports facilities and resources including both indoor and outdoor basketball courts and a grass soccer field.

-The school library has an impressive range of books that is regularly updated and all students follow a library skills programme as part of their curriculum that allows them to make best use of the support resources on offer.
+The Primary and Secondary School Libraries have an impressive range of books that are regularly updated.
+All students follow a Library Skills programme as part of their curriculum that allows them to make best use of the support resources on offer.

 Classrooms are equipped with interactive whiteboards and the school has over one hundred networked computers to support learning.
 KIS was one of the first schools in Malaysia to pioneer the use of I-Pads to support learning in the classroom.